 One of the top reasons sales reps leave their job is because of inadequate training and lack of education opportunities.
 Furthering education is an important aspect in sales or any position in an organization.
 It's also important to consider team career goals and provide opportunities for employees to obtain the education and resources they need to move towards them.

-Whether the education is a conference, learning summit, or online course, this gives employees the opportunity to increase their skills.
+Whether the education is a conference, learning summit, or online course, it gives employees the opportunity to increase their skills.
 It also helps improve employee morale by giving team members time outside of the office.
-The opportunities also build your network and establish relationships that will help employees personally, along with the business at some point down the line.
+The opportunities also build your network and establish relationships that will help employees personally, their team, and the business in the long run.

 Along the same lines as tenure, managers should take team member’s career goals into account when trying to improve employee morale.
-If possible, allow them to explore different roles and projects to find their niche.
+If possible, allow them to explore different roles and projects to find their niche and expand their knowledge and skills set.

 The ability to try out new roles and responsibilities allows reps to truly develop their career skills and create a path to achieve those goals.
 It’s a testament to both the transparency of everyone’s responsibilities, along with the organization’s initiative to encourage employees to educate coworkers on what’s required of them in their role.